ColasNahaboo/mailpixtracker/README.md

 Note that by default, mailpixtracker will create some files and a directory (all starting by the same name as the script itself) in the installation directory.
 You can change this via the `dir` config variable.

+If you want to implement access control to the script in your server, be aware that access to the `pix/NN` sub-urlshould always be enabled for all, e.g. access to `https://my.server.org/cgi-bin/mailpixtracker` may be restricted, but all accesses to `https://my.server.org/cgi-bin/mailpixtracker/pix/NN` should be allowed.

 ## Example

-The page for the tracker of ID 14 and its access logs:
+The page for the tracker of ID #17 and its access logs:

 ![](screenshot1.png)